MORDIROR/Street-Bites-Manila-A-Real-Time-Food-Stall-Finder_GROUP4/README.md

+**The Final Output is located on the "FINAL OUTPUT" Folder.
+Thank you!**

 **Project Description**

 Street Bites Manila is a web-based platform that helps users discover and navigate Manila’s vibrant street food scene.
 The platform allows users to locate food stalls, read reviews, and connect with vendors in real-time.